โDollar-cost average orders

 DCA orders pay fees in 2 ways:

-When you stop the order, you pay a fee to the liquidity providers of the pool on which you placed the order
+When you stop the order, you pay a fee to the liquidity providers of the pool on which you placed the order equal to the swap fee times the remaining sell amount

 Adding liquidity to DCA pools